ericheep/sound-house/README.md

 That's about it!
 It's not the best quality at the moment, will need to test with a dedicated router and tweak a few other things.

-~~JACK/JackTrip Implementation
+JACK/JackTrip Implementation
 ----------------------------
 ----------------------------

-This might be the best solution overall, as it provides a low latency network that is designed to route audio.
-The only caveat is that it was designed for wired connections, which proves more reliable than our wireless system.
+This was an attempt at not using OSC, and has since been disregarded.
+It might work well with a wired connection, but as it says in its documentation, JackTrip is not meant for wireless communication.

 Mac OSC Install
 ---------------